wllgrnt/cookiecutter-pypackage-minimal/README.md

 Using poetry, the package is installed with `pip install` or `poetry install`.
 To include the dev dependencies, use:

-`poetry install --with dev` or `pip install '.[dev]'`
+`poetry install --extras "dev"` or `pip install '.[dev]'`

-(pyproject.toml doesn't use the newest pyproject.toml syntax to maintain pip installability)
+(pyproject.toml doesn't use the newest pyproject.toml syntax or poetry 'with' syntax to maintain pip installability)

 ### Testing